mdh81/meshviewer/README.md

 * Add support for mouse and keyboard interaction to inspect the model.
 Arcball implementation is what is planned
 * Add support for various render modes: flat, smooth, wireframe
+* Add support for an interactive orientation marker that allows view to be oriented along any axis.
+Preferrably using a virtual sphere like manipulator
 * Add support for more releastic lighting models
 * A sketch plane...  á la blender
 * "Show me how" mode to deconstruct view and projection transformations